annalucia1/Predicting-Default-Rate/README.md

-# Predicting-Default-Rate # Predicting-Default-Rate
-# Predicting-Default-Rate # Predicting-Default-Rate
 # Predicting-Default-Rate
+This project predicted the default rate using a dataset from Lending Club